javaer996/csharp-api-tester/README.md

 - For large projects, use "fast" search strategy to improve performance
 - For better accuracy with complex DTOs, use "thorough" strategy
 - Custom strategy allows fine-tuning based on your specific needs

+### Parameter Management
+- The extension automatically saves your test parameters (headers, body, query params, etc.)
+- Parameters are saved separately for each environment
+- To reset to default values, use **"Clear Cache And Test"** command from CodeLens button or command palette
+- Cache clearing also refreshes class definitions for accurate request generation

 ## 🛠️ Troubleshooting